Illinois Route 1: Hoopeston to Chicago

 IL 1 passes east of the community of Sollitt, the route crosses north into Will County.
 After the county line, IL 1 continues north and enters the village of Beecher.
 After the junction with Goodenow Road, IL 1 meets the southern terminus of the Bishop Ford Freeway (IL 394).
 At IL 394, IL 1 turns northwest along Dixie Highway into the village of Crete, where it becomes known as Main Street.
 Before leaving Crete, the route turns northwest and passes beneath right-of-way for the Union Pacific Railroad at Union Avenue and becomes known as Chicago Road.
 IL 1 then crosses the Cook County line in the village of Steger before continuing on to South Chicago Heights and Chicago Heights proper.
 At the junction with 14th Street/Lincoln Highway, IL 1 meets US 30.
 The route continues northwest to the Woodrow Wilson Forest Preserve, where it follows the Route 1 Cutoff to South Halsted Street.

 For the rest of its length, IL 1 follows South Halsted Street, soon reaching Holbrook and soon Glenwood.
 Passing through Homewood, the route reaches an interchange with I-80/I-294.
 At the junction with West 159th Street in Harvey, IL 1 meets US 6.
 The route soon turns northwest and crosses the Metra Electric Division railroad tracks before reaching IL 83 at Sibley Boulevard (147th Street).
 IL 1 crosses over the Little Calumet River twice, passing through Riverdale and Dolton between the two crossings.
 Continuing along South Halsted, IL 1 passes east of the West Pullman Metra station near 122nd Street.
-At 99th Street, IL 1 ends at an interchange with I-57 (exit 357) but, continues from that point along its original routing as an unmarked local highway maintained by IDOT.
+At 99th Street, IL 1 ends at an interchange with I-57 (exit 357), but it continues from that point along its original routing as an unmarked local highway under IDOT jurisdiction.